 After protecting his country during the Persian Gulf War, Tom attended Purdue-Calumet, earning high honors in Finance while working full time.
 Law school took Tom to South Bend, where he attended the University of Notre Dame.
 There, Tom worked in the school’s Legal Aid office, providing legal services for the less fortunate.
 After receiving his law degree, Tom returned to Hammond to open his own law practice.

 In 2005, Mayor Tom McDermott was named a Sagamore of the Wabash, the highest honor bestowed upon a civilian by the Governor of Indiana.
 Also in 2005 he was named Deputy Chairman of the Indiana Democratic Party, putting him at the center of state issues.

 Tom McDermott is, at heart, a family man.
-He and his wife, Marissa, are raising four children, and Tom enjoys coaching their Optimist League baseball teams.
-Marissa McDermott, who was born in Warsaw, Poland and adopted as a child, is a graduate of Notre Dame Law School and sits on several community boards, including the Hammond Human Relations Commission, Hammond Reads, and Parents as Teachers.
-Marissa serves as a precint committeewoman in Hammond’s 5th District.
-She and Tom are also active members of the St. John Bosco parish.
+He and his wife, Marissa, have four children, and Tom enjoys coaching Little League baseball teams.
+Marissa McDermott, who was born in Warsaw, Poland and adopted as a child, is a graduate of Notre Dame Law School.
+She and Tom are active members of the St. John Bosco parish.

 Tom McDermott brings to the Mayor’s office a combination of world experience and old-fashioned love for his roots.
 Together, these create a man who is bringing positive change to Hammond without forgetting what made this city great in the first place: its people.